-If there has been an equipment failure, the Supervisor must include a detailed report in the Supervisor Report Folder (SRF) to CIE examiners with the candidates' work.
+If there has been an equipment or software failure, the Supervisor must include a detailed report in the Supervisor Report Folder (SRF) to Cambridge examiners with the candidates' work.
 The report should state the nature of the problem, the candidates affected, and the actions taken.